ankit-rl4/review_system/README.md

 can give the ratings and add the description for the same .After the sucessful submission of the response by clicking on submit button the message will be displayed "Submitted Sucessfully".

 # How to run it ?
+To run the project follow these steps:< /br>
-Clone the repository on your laptop/PC.Then open the folder in suitable code editor(Eg: Visual Studio code ,Sublime Text,etc).
+1]Clone the repository on your laptop/PC.< /br> 2]Open the folder in suitable code editor(Eg: Visual Studio code ,Sublime Text,etc).< /br>
-Run the app.py file present in the folder.The link will be displayed in your terminal just click on that link which will run it.
+3]Run the app.py file present in the folder.< /br>4]The link will be displayed in your terminal just click on that link which will run it.

 # Admin login
 Follow the steps given below:</br>